alexandertrefz/essence/README.md

 NOTHING HERE IS FINAL OR STABLE
 DO NOT USE THIS LANGUAGE
 Everything about this repo is in constant flux.
-Everything can and will change in the next few weeks.
+Everything can and will change.
 If you want to participate please head over to the issues section.
 Any feedback or help is very much appreciated!